Associated primes of powers of edge ideals and ear decompositions of graphs: Matching-critical weighted graphs

 \begin{Lemma} A weighted graph is matching-critical if and only if its connected components are matching-critical. \end{Lemma}

 \begin{proof} Let $\G_{\a_1},...,\G_{\a_c}$ be the connected components of $\G_\a$.
 It is easy to see that

-For every $i \in V(\a)$, there is a unique $\a_r$ such that $i \in V(\a_r)$.
+For every $i \in \supp(\a)$, there is a unique $\a_r$ such that $i \in \supp(\a_r)$.
 Hence

-Consequently, $\nu(\G_\a) = \nu(\G_{\a-\e_i})$ for all $i \in V(\a)$ if and only if $\nu(\G_{\a_r}) = \nu(\G_{\a_r-\e_i})$ for all $i \in V(\a_r)$ and $r = 1,...,c$. \end{proof}
+Consequently, $\nu(\G_\a) = \nu(\G_{\a-\e_i})$ for all $i \in \supp(\a)$ if and only if $\nu(\G_{\a_r}) = \nu(\G_{\a_r-\e_i})$ for all $i \in \supp(\a_r)$ and $r = 1,...,c$. \end{proof}

 Connected matching-critical graphs have some remarkable characterizations.
-For instance, Gallai \cite{Ga} showed that $\G$ is a matching-critical connected graph if and only if $\G-i$ has a perfect matching for all $i \in V$.
+Recall that a matching of a graph is called perfect if every vertex is incident to exactly one edge of the matching.
+Gallai \cite{Ga} showed that $\G$ is a matching-critical connected graph if and only if $\G-i$ has a perfect matching for all $i \in V$.
 A graph with this property is called factor-critical \cite{Lo}.
+Gallai's result can be extended to the weighted case as follows.

-We call a matching of a weighted graph $\G_\a$ {\em perfect} if $a_i$ is the appearing times of $i$ in the edges of the matching for all $i \in V$.
-The weighted graph $\G_\a$ is called {\em factor-critical} if $\G_{\a-\e_i}$ has a perfect matching for all $i \in V(\a)$.
-Obviously, this notion is a generalization of factor-critical graphs.
+\begin{Definition} A matching of a weighted graph $\G_\a$ is called {\em perfect} if $a_i$ is the number of times the vertex $i$ appears in the edges of the matching for all $i \in V$. \end{Definition}